victorers1/personal-blog/src/content/notes/dart-lang.md

 }
 ```

-[Here](https://stackoverflow.com/a/55348216/9718711) is a implementation that exposes the `instance` attribute:
+[In this post](https://stackoverflow.com/a/55348216/9718711), there is an implementation that exposes the `instance` attribute:

 ```dart
 class Singleton {